 - What to do if you feel unwell

-The red list is subject to change, but at the time this guide was published, the red list countries are:
+The red list is subject to change, but at the time this guide was published, there are no red list countries.

 The quarantine rules still apply, even if you are fully vaccinated or were just passing through a Red List Country.

 Under 18s (children) aren’t exempt – they need to quarantine with their parent, guardian or other appropriate adult.